 Why was this started?

 Wilson Quan is an entrepreneur and police officer who works with other first responders and the Heros in Mind Advocacy and Research Consortium (HiMARC) at the University of Alberta Hospital Faculty of Rehabilitation Foundation to Assist and Rehabilitate First Responders suffering from PTSD.

-Wilson Quan is no stranger to PTSD and Mental illness, having spent 3 years with the Calgary Police Service and another 14 years with the Edmonton Police Service where he worked intensely with hundreds of other officers in Edmonton and in Calgary.
+Wilson Quan is no stranger to PTSD and Mental illness, having spent 19 years as a First Responder in Alberta, where he worked intensely with hundreds of other First Responders in Edmonton and in Calgary.
 He has seen the psychological effects that occur to First Responders when First Responders work closely to tragedy and stress.
 When these effects go untreated he's seen the destruction this causes to the First Responder's life, from alienating their friend's and family to suicide.

 Prior to starting his policing career Wilson graduated from University from Business.
 Since then he and his wife Elisa have had a number of successful businesses before and while he was a First Responder.
 Wilson used this private business experience to start First Response PTSD Foundation.
 This endeavour was done so that first responders in Alberta would have access to ground breaking virtual reality rehabilitation at the Glenrose Rehabilitation Hospital as soon as it became available in Alberta.

 Where do the proceeds go?